dpsframework/RuleBased-Security-Lab/README.md

    * ` $ git pull origin master`

-1. Finally, remove the remote-repository from _Malware-Analysis-Lab_ with:
+1. Finally, remove the remote-origin from _Malware-Analysis-Lab_ on GitHub repository with:
    * ` $ git remote remove origin`